WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

 ## Datashard URIs

-The below explainations are high level summaries; for details see the [Spritely Magenc](https://gitlab.com/dustyweb/magenc/blob/master/magenc/scribblings/intro.org) and [Spritely Crystal](https://gitlab.com/spritely/crystal/blob/master/crystal/scribblings/intro.org) writeups.
+The below explanations are high level summaries; for details see the [Spritely Magenc](https://gitlab.com/dustyweb/magenc/blob/master/magenc/scribblings/intro.org) and [Spritely Crystal](https://gitlab.com/spritely/crystal/blob/master/crystal/scribblings/intro.org) writeups.

-TODO: Those repositories are out of date/sync with the below explainations.
-Convert those documents to a shared datashards repository which follows the new URI patterns explained below.
+TODO: Those repositories are out of date/sync with the below explanations.
+Convert those documents to a shared Datashards repository which follows the new URI patterns explained below.